-This anthology contributes to creating awareness on how digital ageism operates in relation to the widely spread symbolic representations of old and young age, the (lack of) representation of diverse older individuals in the design, development, and discourses and in the actual algorithms and datasets.
+This anthology contributes to creating awareness on how digital ageism operates in relation to the widely spread symbolic representations of old and young age around digital technologies, the (lack of) representation of diverse older individuals in the design, development, and marketing of digital technologies and in the actual algorithms and datasets that constitute them.
 It also shows how individuals and institutions deal with digital ageism in everyday life.

-In the past decades, digital technologies permeated most aspects of everyday life and became ingrained into human existence.
+In the past decades, digital technologies permeated most aspects of everyday life.
 With a focus on how age is represented and experienced in relation to digital technologies leading to digital ageism, digitalisation’s reinforcement of spirals of exclusion and loss of autonomy of some collectives is explored, when it could be natural for a great part of society and represent a sort of improvement.

 The book addresses social science students and scholars interested in everyday digital technologies, society and the power struggles about it, providing insights from different parts of the globe.
 By using different methods and touching upon different aspects of digital ageism and how it plays out in contemporary connected data societies, this volume will raise awareness, challenge power, initiate discussions and spur further research into this field.

 The Open Access version of this book, available at www.taylorfrancis.com, has been made available under a Creative Commons Attribution 4.0 license.

 List of figures

 1. "Forever young?".
 Digital technology, ageism, and the (non-) ideal user

 Francesca Comunello, Simone Mulargia and Francesca Ieracitano

 2. Life Stage or Age?
 Reviewing perceptions of oldest digital technologies users.